JaredHalpern/Rolld/README.md

 Rolld also supports multiple rolls, eg: `/roll 3d8`
 ![Rolld](https://i.imgur.com/BWU5zQe.png)

+The gif isn't dynamic and is just for show at the moment.

 I've probably missed a step or two.
 If you see something, feel free to file a PR and I'll update.
 Thanks!